striversity/glft.old/sec05/solution/exercise01/README.md

 ## Todo 1

-Given a file with Comma-Separated-Values represensenting of the largets cities in the World, write a Go program that does the following:
+Given a file with Comma-Separated-Values representing of the largest cities in the World, write a Go program that does the following:

 1. Read the records form the data file.
 Data file name is passed as a program argument to the program.
     * Hint: Use os.Args